observablehq/framework/docs/config.md

   --theme-foreground-focus: green;
 }
 ```

-If you build on the `auto` or `auto-alt` themes, note that these themes’ colors are chosen according to the user’s [preferred color scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 The default styles are implemented using CSS custom properties.
 These properties are designed to be defined by themes or custom stylesheets.
 The following custom properties are supported: